cea-sec/openwec/doc/docker.md

-# Docker image
+# Container images

-The `openwec` docker image enables you to test and deploy openwec easily.
+The `openwec` container image enables you to test and deploy openwec easily.
 It contains two precompiled binaries: `openwec` (cli) and `openwecd` (server).

 ## Getting `openwec` image

 ### From ghcr.io

-The `openwec` docker image is automatically built using Github Actions:
+The `openwec` container image is automatically built using Github Actions:
 - On each commit to the `main` branch, the image is built and pushed with the `main` tag.
 - When a version tag is pushed, the image is built and pushed with a tag corresponding to that version.
 The latest version tag can be retrieved using the `latest` tag.